William Horsell: Hydropathic centre and vegetarianism

-Alcott House was a progressive educational community founded in the 1830s that promoted a plant-food only diet.
-Its members established one of the earliest known hydrotherapy centres in the United Kingdom and published The Healthian, which included the earliest known printed use of the word "vegetarian" in an 1842 edition.
-The publication also advocated a strictly plant-food diet.
+Alcott House was a progressive educational community founded in the 1830s that promoted a plant-food diet.
+Its members established one of the earliest known hydrotherapy centres in the United Kingdom and published The Healthian, which included an early printed use of the word "vegetarian" in 1842.
+The publication also advocated a diet based on plant foods.

 Around this time, Horsell, then living in Richmond, developed an interest in vegetarianism.
 When the hydrotherapy centre relocated to the Northwood Villa Hydropathic Institute in Ramsgate, he moved with it and managed the institute as a vegetarian establishment that excluded animal products.
-It has been described as the first vegetarian hospital in Britain.
+Colin Spencer and Charles W. Forward described the institute as the first vegetarian hospital in Britain.